 A perfect solution to keeping the house tidy and those cars from being stepped on, use a metal knife holder to keep them held upright (on the wall) for safekeeping but easy (and safe) access for kids to take them down to play with.

 Craft supplies make a mess – whether it’s during the craft or simply their existence around the house.
-A good way to keep them orderly is to use a pegboard to pin them up to.
+A good way to keep them orderly is to use a pegboard to pin them up.
 What’s great about this storage method is that you can switch up the pegs to different places to get creative or change things up.
-Plus, you can also install shelves to help carry items that aren’t compatible with pegs.
+You can also install shelves to help carry items incompatible with pegs.
 Whether you make it at a child’s height for easy access is up to you, making it a great way to keep dangerous craft items out of harm’s way.

-Legos, like little cars, are everyone’s worst nightmare to step on in the middle of the night.
-In order to save your feet and the lego’s dignity, this Lego storage cart makes an awesome toy storage idea.
+Legos, like little cars, is everyone’s worst nightmare to step on in the middle of the night.
+In order to save your feet and the Lego’s dignity, this Lego storage cart makes an awesome toy storage idea.

 View this post on Instagram